21. STAY HEALTHY: 100 GLASSES OF RED WINE DAILY OR …RESVERATROL/ PTEROSTILBENE?(health project99+)

 However, I only take supplements considered completely safe and that do not interact with any medication.
 This seems to be the case with Fisetin, as far as I could find out.
 It’s important to note that what holds in animal models doesn’t always directly translate to humans.
 This is due to differences in physiology and dosage responses.
 Therefore, more research is crucial to validate these effects in humans.

-8. Weak Points of Supplements
+6. Weak Points of Supplements (in general)

 Supplements generally have two weak points:

 1. Their production is not officially regulated or controlled by health agencies, so it’s crucial to buy from reputable companies.
+My advice is not to be guided by price.

 2. Many health claims are not scientifically proven.